 The POWs were disembarked and marched to the train station.
 They rode a train and were taken to Fukuoka #5.
 This camp was also known as Omine Machi which was the Japanese propaganda camp.
 The POWs received slightly better treatment at the camp than in the other camps.

 One of the major problems facing the POWs was the lack of food.
 The main diet of the prisoners was rice.
 But, there was never enough according to Donald.
 He recalled that the POWs’ diet was supplemented with fish heads, grass, and seaweed.
 The camp guards stole items from Red Cross packages and withheld the packages from July 1, 1944, to September 2, 1945.
 The Japanese intentionally opened packages and mixed up contents so that the ranking Allied officer would not know how much should be in each package.
-When they were given to the POWs they were often contained less than what had been sent and most of the food was gone.
-In addition, when Red Cross packages arrived, they were withheld from POWs from three to seven months after arriving.
+When the boxes were given to the POWs they often contained less than what had been sent and most of the food was gone.

 At Omine Machi, Donald worked in a coal mine that had been condemned as unsafe before the war.
 It was from this work that he began experiencing breathing problems.
 It is not known if he received any treatment for the condition while a POW.